Repflez/3ds-depot/README.md

 # Why?

-I was interested in doing this since [http://gbatemp.net/threads/idea-save-data-server-upload-saves-to-share-download-to-enjoy.443183/](this thread.)
-Said fuck it, and I'm doing it.
+I was interested in doing this since [this thread.](http://gbatemp.net/threads/idea-save-data-server-upload-saves-to-share-download-to-enjoy.443183/) Said fuck it, and I'm doing it.
 Slowly but doing it.

 I plan to add more stuff other than a save server, like a mini theme repository with no content restrictions but the ones that my server host defines.